AI Workshop: learn to build apps with AI →

 IndexedDB: Unique keys

-createObjectStore() as you can see in case 1 accepts a second parameter that indicates the index key of the database.
-This is very useful when you store objects: put() calls don’t need a second parameter, but can just take the value (an object) and the key will be mapped to the object property that has that name.
+As you can see in case 1, createObjectStore() accepts a second parameter that defines the key path of the object store.
+This is useful when you store objects: put() calls don’t need a second parameter—you can pass just the value (an object), and the key will be taken from the object property with that name.

-The index gives you a way to retrieve a value later by that specific key, and it must be unique (every item must have a different key)
+The key path lets you retrieve a value by that property later, and it must be unique (every item must have a different value for that property).

-A key can be set to auto increment, so you don’t need to keep track of it on the client code:
+The key can be set to auto-increment so you don’t need to track it in your client code:

 db.createObjectStore('notes', { autoIncrement: true })